-The library recently entered a partnership with Cox Communications to combat the digital divide in Pima County.
-The library has been committed to bridging that gap for decades, and this is a great next step.
+The library recently entered a partnershipopens a new window with Cox Communications to combat the digital divide in Pima County.
+The library has been committed to bridging that gapopens a new window for decades, and this is a great next step.
 We are part of a nationwide pilot program with two other library systems in Cox service areas to work on this project.
 Between the three libraries, we will work to implement special versions of DigitalLearn at each library site and utilize the support provided by Cox to broaden our scope for in-person learning.

 The DigitalLearn site includes 19 individual tutorials from the most basic to more advanced computer use skills.
 Each includes a video component (many have subtitles, but listening capability is recommended), and can be accessed at any time from the site.
 Text versions of each tutorial are available at the end, and some tutorials will include links to other resources made available by the library.

 Maybe you understand computers enough, but are used to activities that you used to be able to do by phone.
 Want a quick guide to buying a plane ticket online?
-You can do that here.
+You can do that hereopens a new window.